Apartment Investment and Management Company (AIV) upgraded Issued by Wall Street Gurus

 AIV’s Market Performance

-AIV stocks went down by -1.18% for the week, with a monthly jump of 4.87% and a quarterly performance of 35.22%, while its annual performance rate touched 70.16%.
-The volatility ratio for the week stands at 2.97% while the volatility levels for the past 30 days are set at 2.86% for Apartment Investment and Management Company.
-The simple moving average for the period of the last 20 days is -0.71% for AIV stocks with a simple moving average of 40.71% for the last 200 days.
+AIV stocks went up by 4.79% for the week, with a monthly jump of 4.32% and a quarterly performance of 39.17%, while its annual performance rate touched 73.18%.
+The volatility ratio for the week stands at 2.77% while the volatility levels for the past 30 days are set at 2.90% for Apartment Investment and Management Company.
+The simple moving average for the period of the last 20 days is 3.21% for AIV stocks with a simple moving average of 45.32% for the last 200 days.

 Analysts’ Opinion of AIV